-The purpose of this study is to develop the digital receivers which can be used in multi-frequency and multi-channel modes.
+multi-channel modes.
 Thereby, range and spatial resolutions will be improved by observations of frequency domain interferometry (FDI) and spaced domain interferometry (SDI).
 In this study, we used software defined radio receiver, USRP2, for the development of the digital receiver.
 First, we developed receiver using a GNU Radio software library to control USRP2.
 We developed techniques to synchronize the receiver with the transmission of LQ7 and for data acquisition.
-We conducted test observations using a developed receiver and LQ7, and evaluated the capability of the receiver from the observation results of Doppler spectra and velocities. confirmed that the developed receiver correctly operates and has equal performance with LQ7.
+We conducted test observations using a developed receiver and LQ7, and evaluated the capability of the receiver from the observation results of Doppler spectra and velocities.
+We confirmed that the developed receiver correctly operates and has equal performance with LQ7.
 However, we found an unavoidable problem regarding the synchronization among plural receivers.
 In order to solve this problem, we developed a new receiver with Universal Hardware Driver (UHD) which is a driver provided from the manufacturer company of USRP2.
 The receiver with UHD enables us to synchronize several receivers by using GPS clock.
 We developed techniques to synchronize the receiver with the transmission of LQ7 and for data acquisition, and conducted the test observations.
 As shown in Figure 2, we confirmed that the developed receiver correctly operated.